MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/targeting/set-up-your-team-hierarchy.md

 You can add bucket columns to create buckets, which are topics into which tasks can be organized.
 Each bucket gets its own column.
 The buckets you create are made available to the publishing team.
 The publishing team can then use these buckets to categorize tasks for the recipient teams.
 If a bucket doesn't already exist on a team, buckets are created on-demand when tasks are published.

 By categorizing the work one time centrally, the publishing team can pre-organize the task list for all the tens, hundreds, or thousands of recipient teams that receive the task list.
-Those teams can then sort and filter their tasks by bucket to focus on the area most relevant to their work.
+The recipient teams can then sort and filter their tasks by bucket to focus on the area most relevant to their work.

 You can map buckets to standard channels of the team.
 (Mapping to private channels isn't supported at this time.)
 Whether or not you map buckets to channels of the team, published tasks are always created in a task list in the General channel of the recipient team.
 When you map a bucket to a channel, each channel will get the same task list added to that channel, but with a default filter to show only those buckets that are mapped to that channel.
 This entry point is intended to help users focus on the tasks relevant to the channel they're looking at.